 In December 1842 George Balfour was nominated the first British Consul of Shanghai, and the destiny of the city was going to be shaped indelibly.

 Today trendy restaurants and lovely local shops are lined up along Bund, beautiful boulevard on the banks of the river between Suzhou Creek and East Yan’an Road (Yan’an Dong Lu, 延安东路), but in the 1840s here was set up the base for foreign ships, and also the first buildings of the British Settlement.

 Between 1845 and 1860, Shanghai counted three foreign settlements, the British, the French and the American, all laid out around the Bund, the reference of the respective communities.
 Due to the revolts in 1853, thousands of Chinese refugees poured in the British Settlement and started living side by side with foreigners.

 By 1858, Shanghai was one of the most important ports in Far East Asia, connecting the city to Hong Kong, Calcutta, Europe and New York.

-What today is known as the Bund, one of the favorite Shanghai tourist attractions to enjoy the beautiful lighting of Pudong district, in 1848 was the major riverside road of the British Settlement.
+What today is known as the Bund, one of the favourite Shanghai tourist attractions to enjoy the beautiful lighting of Pudong district, in 1848 was the major riverside road of the British Settlement.
 In 1862 it was named Yangtze Road, after the river, and was much wider than the other roads of the settlement.